cloudnative-pg/cloudnative-pg/docs/src/replication.md

 - `pod1, pod2, ...` is the list of all PostgreSQL pods in the cluster

 !!!
 Warning
-    To provide self-healing capabilities, the operator has the power to ignore `minSyncReplicas` in case such value is higher than the currently available number of replicas.
+    To provide self-healing capabilities, the operator can ignore `minSyncReplicas` if such value is higher than the currently available number of replicas.
 Synchronous replication is automatically disabled when `readyReplicas` is `0`.

 As stated in the